 Anthony Carey, Board Practice Partner at Mazars added ‘More emphasis should be placed on how boards are operating in the real world and not just on paper.
 Building an engaged board with high levels of both support and challenge for the executive team requires constant attention but is crucial if the businesses the boards are leading are to achieve their full potential.”’

 European Corporate Governance Study Mazars and EcoDa 2018

 Want to know more?

-Anthony Carey Partner - Head of UK Board Practice - London, United Kingdom
+Anthony Carey Senior Adviser, Board Practice and Public Policy - London, United Kingdom

 Setting the right corporate tone from the top is seen as by far and away the most effective way to influence the culture in today’s businesses.
 Lead by example, and others will follow that lead.
 But research among European company board directors reveals that this belief is not being reinforced by action on how their businesses behaves.